How did you decide to adopt?

 Adopting a baby can be a lengthy process - how did you get through the wait?

 Definitely by keeping busy.
-Focusing on our marriage and having some fun dates that we knew wouldn’t be an option for a while after baby came was one thing that helped.
+Focusing on our marriage and having some fun dates that we knew wouldn’t be an option for a while after the baby came was one thing that helped.
 Reading What To Expect When You’re Expecting also helped, as we could experience the pregnancy, and learn what stage baby was in at any given time.
 Even with keeping ourselves busy the wait and challenges were sometimes unbearable.
 The most helpful thing was having faith that everything would work out in the way it was supposed to and we ultimately didn’t have any control over that.

 How did your friends and family react to your decision to adopt?

 They were excited and very supportive!
 We asked our immediate and extended family if they would love this child as much as if we were able to conceive him or her ourselves.
-We were blown away by the support and love shown to us and our unborn adopted child.
+We were blown away by the support and love shown to us and our unborn child.

 Did you choose an open or closed adoption - and how did you make that decision?

 We chose a semi-open adoption.
 We knew we didn’t want a closed adoption.
 We felt it would be wrong to accept such a priceless gift from someone and then never be in contact with them again.
 However, we didn’t want to have a fully open adoption either.
 We wanted to feel like parenting decisions were solely ours.
 A semi-open adoption was the perfect solution.
-Our birth mother also wanted a semi-open adoption so it worked out perfectly.
+Our birthmother also wanted a semi-open adoption so it worked out perfectly.
 We share pictures and stories on a quarterly basis and sometimes more frequently than that.

 What was it like meeting the birthmother?

-Maggie and her mother went to meet the birth mother two months prior to our baby’s due date.
+Maggie and her mother went to meet the expectant mother two months prior to our baby’s due date.
 We drove from Wyoming to Arizona to spend time with her and I’m very glad that we did.
 We had already communicated at length for weeks before meeting in person so I already felt connected with her.
 Meeting her in person was so special to me and really helped in the waiting process.

 Describe receiving the call that your baby was being born and traveling to meet her.